-To view and change the Charge Settings, touch Settings.
+To view and change the Charge Settings, touch (2).
 Use the arrows to scroll through the list, or hold and drag the list.

-This screen allows preferences to be set with regards to how the vehicle charges.
+Use this screen to set vehicle charging preferences.
 Touching any item will display options for specifying their behavior.